howardhuang03/script/README.md

 In this directory, script is for scan file usage File_list text file records Android framework related file

+4. content_modify.sh
+A script for specific content modification

 ** cmd.txt
 Record some useful cmd for common usage